Boston and Skegness

-Boston and Skegness is a county constituency, represented in the House of Commons of the UK Parliament.
-It is located in Lincolnshire, England.
-Like all British constituencies, Boston and Skegness elects one Member of Parliament (MP) by the first-past-the-post system of election.
-The seat has been represented by the Conservative MP Matt Warman since the 2015 general election, and is usually considered a safe seat for the party.
+Boston and Skegness is a constituency in Lincolnshire represented in the House of Commons of the UK Parliament by Richard Tice of Reform UK since the 2024 general election.
+Like all British constituencies, it elects one Member of Parliament (MP) by the first-past-the-post system of election.
+Prior to Tice's election, it was considered a safe seat for the Conservatives.

 The constituency was created in 1997, from parts of the former constituencies of Holland with Boston and East Lindsey.
-The constituency has always elected a Conservative MP.
+Until 2024 it had always elected a Conservative MP.
 In the 1997 and 2001 general elections, the seat was very marginal, with majorities of less than 1,000 votes for the Conservative candidate over the Labour candidate.
 The next two general elections, in 2005 and 2010, saw large swings towards the Conservatives.
 In the 2015 general election, the Eurosceptic UK Independence Party (UKIP) overtook Labour to take second place in the constituency; the party won 33.8% of the vote in the seat, which was UKIP's second-highest vote share in any constituency in that election (after Clacton).
 The seat had been one of UKIP's top target seats in that election, as they had also performed strongly in the constituency at the two previous general elections.

 The constituency is estimated to have had the highest vote share in favour of leaving the European Union (EU) in the 2016 EU membership referendum, at 75.6%.
 For this reason, the leader of UKIP, Paul Nuttall, stood as the party's candidate in the seat in the 2017 general election.
-UKIP's vote share fell nationally that election, and they dropped to third place (behind Labour) with 7.7% of the vote, the party's third largest percentage drop in vote share.
+UKIP's vote share fell nationally that election; they dropped to third place (behind Labour) with 7.7% of the vote in Boston and Skegness, the party's third largest percentage drop in vote share.
 In the 2019 general election, the Conservatives increased their majority further, winning 76.7% of the vote.
 This was their second-highest vote share in the election (after Castle Point).
-The seat was also the second-safest Conservative seat in that election (measured by swing needed for the second-place party to gain the seat), after the neighbouring seat of South Holland and the Deepings.
+The seat was also the second-safest Conservative seat in that election (measured by swing needed for the second-place party to gain the seat), after the neighbouring seat of South Holland and The Deepings.